Filippo Turati: Opposition to Fascism

 Following World War I, Mussolini created the paramilitary Fasces of Revolutionary Action, then renamed Fasces of Italian Combat in 1919 and finally National Fascist Party in 1921, and he came to power in 1922 (after the March on Rome).
 Filippo Turati and Anna Kulischov, who knew Mussolini well, were major opponents of fascism, and lived under constant surveillance and threats.
 In a series of prescient speeches, Turati argued that the new revolutionary program adopted by the PSI in 1919 would lead to disaster, and he advocated political alliances with other opponents of Fascism.
 This policy was rejected and the PSI split in 1921, with the formation of the Communist Party of Italy.
-In 1922, when Turati's group was expelled and established a new group, the Unitary Socialist Party (PSU).
+In 1922, Turati's group was expelled and a new group, the Unitary Socialist Party (PSU), was established.
 In 1924, Turati's disciple and Secretary of the PSU, Giacomo Matteotti, was assassinated by Mussolini's Ceka; this seminal event prompted Mussolini to formalize his dictatorship between 1925 and 1926.

 In 1926, Turati fled Italy in a dramatic escape to France – aided by Riccardo Bauer, Carlo Rosselli, Ferruccio Parri, Sandro Pertini (the future President of the Italian Republic) and Adriano Olivetti, of the eponymous typewriter company.
-In Paris, he was the soul of the non-Communist anti-fascist resistance, traveling across Europe and alerting democrats to the Fascist danger – which he saw as a phenomenon with far-reaching consequences.
+In Paris, he was the soul of the non-Communist anti-fascist resistance, travelling across Europe and alerting democrats to the Fascist danger – which he saw as a phenomenon with far-reaching consequences.
 He died in the French capital in March 1932.

-After World War II, Turati's remains were transferred after to Milan's Cimitero Monumentale, where he was buried next to Anna Kulischov.
+After World War II, Turati's remains were transferred to Milan's Cimitero Monumentale, where he was buried next to Anna Kulischov.

-In the Florestano Vancini's film The Assassination of Matteotti (1973), Turati is played by Gastone Moschin.
+In the Florestano Vancini film The Assassination of Matteotti (1973), Turati is played by Gastone Moschin.